ProgrammingPortfolio1/VCSsdfDB/README.md

 # VCSsdfDB

-Experimenting in Visual Studio.
+Experimenting with Visual Studio.
 Connecting a .sdf database to a Windows Forms Application.